4 Surprising Facts About Bipolar Disorder Diagnoses

 Bipolar disorder is often accompanied by another psychiatric condition.
 This can make diagnosing it even more challenging.
 Many people with bipolar have substance abuse issues, which often develop due to their attempts to self medicate.
 People with bipolar disorder can have anxiety and depression as well.

-Another reason bipolar disorder is so challenging to diagnosis is that it commonly shows itself in the late teen years.
-Teenagers can be moody, which means parents may brush off symptoms and signs as normal adolescence behavior.
+Another reason bipolar disorder is so challenging to diagnose is that it commonly shows itself in the late teen years.
+Teenagers can be moody, which means parents may brush off symptoms and signs as normal adolescent behavior.
 Bipolar disorder in teens can be even more severe than in adults, and they have a higher risk of suicide.
-Parents should contact a psychiatrist if they are worried about their teenagers’ behavior.

 Dr. Rodriguez founded the Delray Center in 2003 and built it on a foundation of core clinical, professional, and ethical principles that are adhered to still to this day.
 Dr. Rodriguez founded the Delray Center in 2003 and built it on a foundation of core clinical, professional, and ethical principles that are adhered to still to this day.